Funding Opportunities

 Court Administration

-• Increase capacity and expediency in case preparation, magistration, pre/post-adjudication proceedings, and criminal trials of OLS defendants.
+• Support case preparation, magistration, pre/post-adjudication proceedings, and criminal trials of OLS defendants.

 Fire/EMS Operations